novix-sa/Pyplan/docs/Quick Start.md

     print('parameters: ' + str(a) + ',' + str(b))
     result = a+b

-On the left space of the Code Tab, you will paste your Python code.
-On the right side will be displayed the console output.
+Paste your Python code on the left side of the “Code” tab.
+The console output will be displayed on the right side.
 After clicking the "run" button on the same tab, you should see something like this:

 ![Coding and running](http://img.pyplan.org/Quick_start_evaluation.png)

 If you double click the node or press <Ctrl + R>, it will show its result, which in this case is a 9.
 You can appreciate the difference between the console output and the node result.